How to Order Coffee in Italy (without sticking out like a sore thumb)

-In Italy, coffee is served in bars, not cafes or coffee shops, so don’t go looking for a Starbucks type venue (though apparently it’s descending on Milano soon).
+Secondly, there’s no such thing as an Italian cafe.
+Coffee in Italy is served in bars, not Italian cafes or coffee shops, so don’t go looking for a Starbucks type venue (though apparently it’s descending on Milano soon).
 Bars can be found on just about every other corner of every city, so it should be a piece of cake to locate one.

-If you do decide to sit at a table and dawdle over your caffe, (not everywhere, but definitely in busy or touristy bars), the very same caffe you slurp back standing at the bar can cost you as much as 5x more (this actually happened to us at a bar in front of Piazza Venezia.
+If you do decide to sit at a table and dawdle over your coffee in Italy, (not everywhere, but definitely in busy or touristy bars), the very same caffe you slurp back standing at the bar can cost you as much as 5x more (this actually happened to us at a bar in front of Piazza Venezia.
 It was staggering to say the least.)